davidofug/group-fund-manager/README.md

 ## More contributions

-1. Use the app and sharing your feedback
+1. Use the app and share feedback.
-2. Open an issue
+2. Open an issue.
 3. Suggest features.

 # Why should you Contribute?